s4ff0x/test-task/README.md

 - Form refactoring (currently we have a bit of duplication in form components, we should refactor it)
 - Check Todos in the code
 - Proper error handling with sentry and error boundaries with custom fallback components
+- Refactor alpha-vantage widgets, seems like they have similar logic, so maybe extract it to custom hook